When you work in a hotel with a thousand rooms, you can expect an equal number of unique encounters with every type of human being imaginable.

 He was a nondescript, timid, slightly frail white senior who could barely look me in the eye, courtesy of a back curved by the rigors of time.
 She was difficult to make out at first, as the air in the room was thick with smoke and and the glare of the morning sun.
 Upon closer examination it was obvious time had been far more cruel to her.

-Her hair, what was left of it, was hidden beneath a scarf and her hand shook as she pressed yet another cigarette to her chapped lips.
+Her hair, what remained of it, was hidden beneath a scarf and her hand shook as she pressed yet another cigarette to her chapped lips.
 She could no longer move without a walker or a cane and her eyes remained directed at the floor the entire time I gathered their luggage.

 I was waiting for the service elevator when a faint tap emanated from the other side of the swinging door.